digipolisantwerp/auth_aspnetcore_deprecated/README.md

 # Auth Toolbox

+This readme is applicable to version 1.0.x of the toolbox.

 The Auth toolbox handles both Authentication and Authorization that can be used in ASP.NET Core Web API and Web MVC Projects.

 The Auth toolbox supports two types of authentication flows.